 The red squares in Fig.~\ref{fig:SummaryPlot} represent the initial configurations, which have a slightly smaller mass than in the isolated BH case (empty squares, connected to the red ones by horizontal dotted lines) since in this case the phantom perturbation $\delta\xi$ gives a negative contribution to $M_{\rm MS}$.
 Overall, we observe that when the initial configuration is supercritical ($M_{\rm MS}(t=0)>M_{\rm crit}$) the system reaches a stable configuration in the upper branch upon absorbing the phantom field.
-On the other hand, for subcritical masses ($M_{\rm MS}(t=0)<M_{\rm crit}$), after the BH has absorbed the phantom perturbation, the apparent horizon starts shrinking and the excision boundary starts expanding.
-The evolution of this two radii becomes faster as the simulations proceeds, until they eventually cross each other and the simulation is stopped when an elliptic region emerges from the horizon.
+On the other hand, for subcritical masses ($M_{\rm MS}(t=0)<M_{\rm crit}$), after the BH has initially absorbed the phantom perturbation, on a much longer time scale the apparent horizon starts shrinking and the excision boundary starts expanding due to the intrinsic (classical) dynamics of the theory.
+The evolution of these two radii becomes faster as the simulations proceeds, until they eventually cross each other and the simulation is stopped when an elliptic region emerges from the horizon.